Jake Burger Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Mets have a 4.37 team ERA that ranks 18th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.